Skip to main content

 (17) Personal emergency response system as set forth in rule 173-39-02.6 of the Administrative Code;

-(18) Social work or counseling as set forth in rule 173-39-02.12 of the Administrative Code; and
+(18) Social work or counseling as set forth in rule 173-39-02.12 of the Administrative Code;

-(19) Waiver nursing as set forth in rule 173-39-02.22 of the Administrative Code.
+(20) Waiver nursing as set forth in rule 173-39-02.22 of the Administrative Code.

-(C) Services shall be delivered by providers in a manner that is consistent with the individual's person-centered services plan as documented in the PASSPORT information management system (PIMS).
+(C) Services will be delivered by providers who meet the requirements in Chapter 173-39 of the Administrative Code in a manner that is consistent with the individual's person-centered services plan as documented in the PASSPORT information management system (PIMS).

 (D) In accordance with the federally approved PASSPORT waiver, the services identified in this paragraph are subject to employer and/or budget authority if elected by the individual.
-Services shall be provided in accordance with the requirements in paragraph (B) of this rule:
+Services will be provided in accordance with the requirements in paragraph (B) of this rule:

 (1) The following services are subject to employer authority, including the ability to hire, fire, and train employees: